lg-lima1/condition-monitoring-app/README.md

 - grafana   v9.2.2
 ```

-And these are the flows preinstalled on `Node RED`:
+And these are the nodes pre-installed on `Node RED`:
 ```yaml
 - node-red-dashboard
 - node-red-contrib-influxdb